-Who could have guessed that a brand like CrossFit, the popular fitness regimen, would be topping the headlines earlier this month?
+Who could have guessed that a brand like CrossFit, the popular fitness regimen, would top the headlines earlier this month?
 Affiliates, partners, and dedicated CrossFitters may have.

 In a weekend tweet, CrossFit’s Co-Founder and then-CEO Greg Glassman’s response of “It’s FLOYD-19” to criticize a post by the Institute for Health Metrics and Evaluation was outright shocking for the leader of a $4 billion brand.
-(His comment referred to George Floyd, the man who was killed in police custody on May 25 in Minneapolis, leading to worldwide protests.)
+(A police officer killed George Floyd in May in Minneapolis, leading to worldwide protests.)

 But by the time the tweet was aired, many affiliate gym owners were already fed up.
 Hours before, Glassman allegedly told gym owners in a private Zoom call, “I don’t think that there’s a general mourning for George Floyd in any community,” in partial response to why the company hadn’t put out a statement to condemn racism.

 So, once his words hit Twitter, the fallout was swift.
 More than 1,250 gyms have disaffiliated, and 50 organizations and individuals have cut ties, including CrossFit’s highest-profile brand partner, Reebok.
-Ultimately, Glassman “retired” from his role as CEO on the evening of June 8 after backlash in the community grew, but the fallout from the comments aren’t over with more high-level trainers, athletes, and owners vowing to disaffiliate from the brand.
+Ultimately, Glassman “retired” from his role as CEO on the evening of June 8 after backlash in the community grew.
+But fallout from the comments aren’t over with more high-level trainers, athletes, and owners vowing to disaffiliate from the brand.

 “When a CEO doesn’t live up to the brand values that have been created, there’s a problem,” says Leslie Wingo, president and CEO of Sanders/Wingo, known for her speaking and consulting work in diversity, equity, and inclusion.

 As we’ve written before, consumers expect more from brands now than they have in past generations.
 That attitude extends to brand affiliates.
-Wingo points out that brands with affiliates or franchises like CrossFit and Papa John’s (which had its own CEO debacle tied to insensitive remarks a couple of years ago) are held accountable by another vital standard.
+Brands with affiliates or franchises like CrossFit and Papa John’s (which had its own CEO debacle tied to insensitive remarks a couple of years ago) are held accountable by another vital standard.